dfinity/motoko/design/StableMemory.md

 avoided, then the work is minimal (swap two words) and highly unlikely to exhaust cycle budget.

-Question: With hindsight, it was probably a mistake not to include a versioning word in stable memory.
+REMARK: With hindsight, it was probably a mistake not to include a versioning word in stable memory.
 Should we introduce that now while we still can?